jakobhuerner/jakobhuerner.github.io/_posts/2020-12-20-christmas_in_vienna_2020.md

 ![Christmas in Vienna 7](../images/20201220/vienna_christmas_2020-7.jpg)

-The only thing that was really the same as last year was this guy:
+In the end, I found something that was truly the same as last year.
+Something to hold on to. ;)

 ![Christmas in Vienna 8](../images/20201220/vienna_christmas_2020-8.jpg)